 Explore Senior Living Options with Five Star

 AlerisLife and Five Star communities believe a person’s quality of life is ageless.
-Our Five Star communities offer a wide range of senior living options built with a high level of service, sense of community, and true independence.
-Find a senior living community near you today.
+Our Five Star senior living communities offer a wide range of senior living options built with a high level of service, sense of community, and true independence.